 The commission will focus on five areas of inquiry: civil justice, criminal investigation and adjudication, legal professionalism, public trust and confidence, and technology.
 Richard will serve on the legal professionalism committee of the commission.

-Based in the Raleigh office of CSH Law, Richard’s experience has included a broad civil litigation practice throughout his career.
+Based in the Raleigh office of Cranfill Sumner, Richard’s experience has included a broad civil litigation practice throughout his career.
 In recent years, Richard has placed particular focus in the Legal and Appraiser Malpractice Defense Practice Group, as well as on mediation.
 In addition, he maintains a substantive practice involving commercial real estate transactions and litigation.

 For more information, visit http://nccalj.org/chief-justice-martin-announces-full-membership-of-study-commission/.